 This included, of course, her cat, Waley, whom she adored.

 As she walked forward, she came to a dead tree that was still standing, its branches reaching out rhythmically like arms in a dance.
-The kind she saw in commercials, where people swing their hips and move their torsos in celebration of whatever they’re buying.
+The kind of dancing you see in commercials, where people swing and move their hips in celebration of what they’re buying.
 But this tree couldn’t move.
-Nor could it celebrate anything.
-Insofar as trees had souls, its soul was gone.
+Nor could it celebrate anything—frozen in time with no music to hear.

+Soon she stood at the edge of a different lake, where she was greeted by a huge boulder.
 Further in, she stood before a beaver dam with boards stretching beside it—her steppingstones to go further into the woods.
 The dam was a mix of branches and clumps of earth.
 An unusual product of humans and animals working together.
-It held the lake water firmly to one side, while allowing a stream to pass through gracefully.
+It held the lake water firmly to one side, while allowing a stream to pass through nimbly.
 Beyond it stood a beaver hut, presiding over the lake like a fortress.

 She stood still and listened again.
-Now she heard a very different set of voices.
+Suddenly she heard a very different set of voices.
 She could swear she did.
 Appeals of all kinds coming from the trees, the birds, and the hurried footsteps of animals racing toward and away from her.
-Appeals but also the patterns of rebellion.
-A call to action of a most unique kind.
-As if nature might reform and take matters into its own hands—which in some respects it was already doing through droughts, storms, and fires.
+Appeals but also a call to action of a most unique kind.
+As if nature might reform and take matters into its own hands, which in some respects it was already doing through droughts, storms, and fires.
 But now she sensed that nature had yet to play its darkest hand.

 She was almost sure of it.

 In that same moment she discerned a force from within nature, but also outside of it, waiting for her in the wilderness.
 A presence she seemed to have brought forward quite unintentionally, liberating it from its netherworld confinement.
-Something mythic and moving that she couldn’t see.
 Something breathing that she couldn’t hear.
-And yet she felt it coming toward her.
+Something mythic and moving that she couldn’t see coming toward her.